CycloneDX/guides/SBOM/en/0x10-Introduction.md

 ## The Role of SBOM in Software Transparency
 Software transparency involves providing clear and accurate information about the components used in an application, including their name, version, supplier, and any dependencies required by the component.
-This information helps identify and manage the risks associated with the software while also enabling compliance with relevant regulations and standards.
+This information helps identify and manage the risks associated with the software whilst also enabling compliance with relevant regulations and standards.
 With the growing importance of software in our daily lives, transparency is critical to building trust in software and ensuring that it is safe, secure, and reliable.